grandidier/grandidier/README.md

 - 👀 I’m interested in Biology, Data Analysis
 - 🌱 I’m currently learning Biology Modeling and Data Analysis
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me cgrandidier@sb-roscoff.fr
+- 📫 How to reach me clement.grandidier@insa-lyon.fr

 <!---
 grandidier/grandidier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.